 KCS Training

-If you are considering KCS training for you or your team, choosing a trainer certified by the KCS Academy ensures you are making the most of your investment.
+If you are considering KCS training for you or your team, choosing a trainer certified by the Consortium ensures you are making the most of your investment.

-For support analyst training, we recommend a four-hour, interactive, hands-on, instructor-led session, an hour of which can be replaced by KCS Academy online training.
+For support analyst [knowledge worker] training, we recommend a four-hour, interactive, hands-on, instructor-led session, an hour of which can be replaced by the Consortium's KCS v6 Fundamentals training.
 It's great to have some peer coaches in the room to help facilitate.

 Before class, ask everyone to bring one or two cases they've worked recently that they think might be good candidates for a knowledge base article.